 It defended a subsidiary of Orascom in a US$390 million gas pricing dispute with two Egyptian state companies, EGAS and Gasco, at the Cairo Centre.
-Another result was making sure Arab African International Bank was excluded from a US$62 million banking claim by Kuwaiti investment company Osoul Holding Group.

 In the Egyptian courts, the firm helped the production company of Egyptian satirist Bassem Youssef overturn a US$14 million award in favour of Cairo TV network CBC.

 The firm secured a win for Egyptian real estate developer Amer in a US$530 million CRCICA dispute with a Syrian entity over a tourism project in Syria.
 The client was awarded over US$40 million in early 2019.